What is a horseshoe kidney?

 Various cardiovascular, gastrointestinal, or skeletal problems

-Horseshoe kidney can occur alone or in combination with other disorders.
+Horseshoe kidney can occur alone or with other disorders.

 What are the symptoms of horseshoe kidney?

-About one-third of children will have no symptoms.
-One-third of children with horseshoe
+About 30% of children will have no symptoms.
+About another 30% of children with horseshoe

-kidney will have another problem complication involving the cardiovascular, nervous,
+kidney will have another problem involving the cardiovascular, nervous, or genitourinary

-or genitourinary system.
-The symptoms of horseshoe kidney may look like other conditions
+system.
+The symptoms of horseshoe kidney may look like other conditions or medical

-or medical problems.
-Always check with your child's doctor for a diagnosis.
+problems.
+Always check with your child's healthcare provider for a diagnosis.

 How is horseshoe kidney diagnosed?